harripd/burstH2MM/docs/source/Uncertainty.rst

 0.00077636718749996

-These value indicate the point at which models where a given parameter value is varied from the optimal, have a loglikelihood 0.5 less than the optimal model, ie:
+These value indicate :math:`F=m*a` the point at which models where a given parameter value is varied from the optimal, have a loglikelihood 0.5 less than the optimal model, ie:

 .. math::

     LL(\lambda _{\Delta E_{n}}) = LL(\lambda _{optimal}) - 0.5

 There are two points at which this is true, one where :math:`E_{n}` is greater than the optimal :math:`E_{n}`, and another, where :math:`E_{n}` is less than the optimal :math:`E_{n}`, denoted :math:`E_{n, high}` and
 :math:`E_{n, low}` respectively.